clp-research/clemcore/games/imagegame/resources/initial_prompts/google-translations.md

 1. Prompt Question is extracted from line 17, player_a_prompt_header
    - prompt_question

-1. lower all words in response patterns
+1. words in response patterns don't have to be lowered because re.IGNORECASE is used.
+Don't use python `str.lower()` function because in some languages it can lead to unexpected results.
    - localization_utils